schooofs/digital-river-global-commerce-1/README.txt

 = 1.1 =
 * Price will be updated immediately in the site when the product price had been changed.
 * New payments: ApplePay and GooglePay.
-* Add login or guest checkout flow during checkout pages.
+* Add "Account Creation" or "Guest" checkout flow during checkout pages.
 * Add payment toggles to turn on/off ApplePay and GooglePay.
 * Improve instruction in setting section.
 * Add "Estimated" text for shipping cost when shipping address is not confirmed.